Stripe - Setup Documentation

 Table of Contents

-This page describes how to setup the Stripe.com add-on payment gateway, available here.
+This page describes how to setup the Stripe Payment Gateway extension, available here.

-In order to use the Stripe payment gateway extension, you must first have a Stripe.com account.
+In order to use the Stripe payment gateway extension, you must first have a Stripe account.
 It's free to create a Stripe account, and testing it is also free.
-Once you have purchased the Stripe Payment Gateway, install it just like any other WordPress plugin.
-After it is installed and activated, go to Downloads → Settings → Payment Gateways, and enable the gateway:
+Also see Stripe's business information requirements.

 The Stripe payment gateway can automatically detect refunded purchases in your Stripe account.
 When a refund is detected, the corresponding purchase in EDD is also marked as refunded.